Editor's note: This article was originally published March 6, 2017; it was updated January 30, 2018 to reflect the

-No. Between the UN and partner organisations like us, £3 billion is needed in 2017 to meet urgent humanitarian needs — more than half has been received, but the rest is still needed.
+Between the UN and partner organizations like us, £5 billion is needed to meet urgent humanitarian needs this year — more than half has been received, but the rest is still needed.
 Without an increase in new resources, the results could be deadly for tens of thousands of families.
 Millions more will continue to be hungry or malnourished.

 How is Mercy Corps helping?